 How Psychotherapy Can Help

 Talk therapy is more than just talking about your problems, it is about working toward solutions.
 You will be encouraged to look at things in a different way and learn new ways to respond to the events and people that trigger emotional distress.

 An empathic therapist can help you understand yourself better, help you cope with uncomfortable feelings and symptoms, and help you change old behavior patterns that may contribute to the stress and struggles in your life.

 Through therapy, you will learn to change old maladaptive ways of thinking, feeling and doing that contribute to your unhappiness, so that you are able to reach your goals and live a happier, healthier, and more productive life.

 My Therapy Focus

-The major theoretical influences that guide my work are based on Attachment Theory, which says that we are hard-wired to connect and be connected, to love and be loved, it's hardwired into our DNA.
-The attachment-based therapies I utilize are Emotionally Focused Therapy, Mindfulness-based Cognitive Therapy (Acceptance and Commitment Therapy), Cognitive Behavioral Therapy (CBT), and Schema Therapy.
-Through integrating these evidence-based therapies, we will be able to focus on what is happening in the present, while simultaneously looking back to your past to find and heal old patterns, beliefs, and obstacles that keep you stuck and frustrated.
+The major theoretical influences that guide my work are based on Attachment Theory (which states that we are hard-wired to connect and be connected, to love and be loved, it's in our DNA), and on Mindfulness Meditation practices.
+The attachment-based therapies I utilize are Emotionally Focused Therapy and Schema Therapy.
+The Mindfulness-based therapies I utilize are Acceptance and Commitment Therapy (ACT), and Mindfulness-based Cognitive Behavioral Therapy (MBCBT), Through integrating these evidence-based therapies, we will be able to focus on what is happening in the present, while simultaneously looking back to your past to find and heal old patterns, beliefs, and obstacles that keep you stuck and frustrated.